Faitel/MLOPsLC/README.md

 # MLOPsLC - MLOPs Limited Commercial (Indie) Extensions for Houdini
- Experimental nodes for MLOPs in Houdini under an Limited Commercial (Indie) license
+ Experimental nodes for MLOPs in Houdini under a Limited Commercial (Indie) license

+ ## How to install:
+ To install the node extension for the first time, follow these steps:
+1. Clone this repository and make note of the directory you have cloned it to.
+2. Copy the `MLOPsLC.json` and `MLOPs_rembg.json` files found in the repository root, and paste them in the $HOUDINI_USER_PREF_DIR/packages/ folder.
+3. Edit the `MLOPs.json` file you just pasted, and modify the `$MLOPSLC` path found inside.
+Set the path to where you cloned the repository to in step one.
+4. Launch Houdini and open the tab menu.
+Type Install to find all nodes with (Install) postfix.
+Click on each to node to install dependencies for this node.
+5. Restart Houdini once complete.

  ## Nodes list:
 - [BLIP image captioning](#blip-image-captioning)